ds2643/quiz-service/README.md

 ### Communicating with the Service
 Please see the api description document included in `docs/api.md`.

+Please note sample `json` messages are included in the `samples/` directory at the root of this repository.

 ### Testing
 A set of tests packaged in the Clojure projects behaviorally probe the server and associated session-management logic.